Skip to Content

 • amount of deposit already paid.

-If you are applying with other people you will also need to confirm the portion of the refund to be refunded to each person.
-If you are self-building, you will need to provide the BIC and IBAN of the loan bank account.
-Once you have submitted your claim you will be provided with a claim reference.
+If you are applying with other people, you must confirm the portion of the refund to be refunded to each person.
+If you are self-building, you must provide the BIC and IBAN of the loan bank account.
+Once you have submitted your claim, you will be provided with a claim reference.

-Before you receive any refund, the information you have provided will need to be verified by your developer or contractor.
+Before you receive any refund, your developer or contractor must verify the information you provided.
 In the case of a self-build, the solicitor acting on your behalf should verify the details.
 They will need your claim reference and access code.

-The refund that you finally receive is limited to 5% of the purchase price of the house.
-This may mean that it is different to the maximum relief amount that you were given at application stage.
+The refund you finally receive is limited to 5% of the house’s purchase price.
+This may mean it differs from the maximum relief amount you were given at the application stage.
 If you buy a new build after 1 January 2017, the refund will be paid to the contractor.
 If you self-build the property after 1 January 2017, the refund will be paid to a bank account you hold with your loan provider.
-More information on the Help to Buy Scheme can be found on Revenue website.
+More information on the Help to Buy scheme can be found on the Revenue website.

-If you're in the market for home insurance, check out our AA Home Insurance and Mortgage Protection.
+If you’re in the market for home insurance, check out our AA Home Insurance.
 Terms & Conditions apply.

 Looking for more advice as first-time buyers?
-We have put together some other helpful guides for buying a house and our top tips for making that first call to get home insurance.
+We have compiled some helpful guides for buying a house and our top tips for making that first call to get home insurance.

 Have a question?
 Get in touch with our customer service 👌